 Do you have a lion in your piano studio?
 Or a tiger?
 Or a bear?
 I’m betting you do!
-Lions, Tigers and Bears is a kind way of describing the head-strong, defiant, challenging, stubborn, disrespectful, argumentative and non-compliant piano students who we sometimes (or often!) find ourselves faced with on a weekly basis.
+Lions, Tigers, and Bears is a kind way of describing the head-strong, defiant, challenging, stubborn, disrespectful, argumentative and non-compliant piano students who we sometimes (or often!) find ourselves faced with on a weekly basis.

-Here’s some tips on how to teach piano to the more difficult students you may find on your piano bench.
+Here are some tips on how to teach piano to the more difficult students you may find on your piano bench.
 Brace yourself… this isn’t always easy!

 How to Teach Piano to Difficult Piano Students

 Some teachers may simply say “I won’t!” when asked how they approach difficult piano students.
 But others do not have the luxury of being choosy when it comes to their clientele.
 If you have a difficult piano student that you need to learn to deal with, try the following suggestions:

 Difficult children are often struggling for a sense of control.
 They don’t respond well to authority and they react by being defiant, rude or otherwise difficult.
 Create an atmosphere of mutual respect by giving your student ample opportunities to be in control of their own learning.
 Allow them to choose the sequence of the lesson, to pick their next piece… even the color of highlighter you may be using that lesson.
 By eliminating the possibility of power struggles you create an environment in which they don’t feel the need to fight for control